MiaHub/dc/_posts/2023-12-22-Animations.md

    nav: tool-en
 ---
 Tools for animations:
-1. Pikalabs (Image to Video)
+1. Pikalabs (Image to Video - currently waiting for access )
-2. Midjourney (Create Images from text - no free trials atm... )
+2. Midjourney (Create Images from text - no free trials atm... - prob best option)
  * In Midlibrary are further examples for prompts:
  * Smarthphone--ar 9:16  | pc usual --ar 16:9
  * artistic --s number